Industrial Action

 * A material irregularity is an error made by the University, or some other issue that has been identified with the conduct of the assessment, that has affected the results.

 Whatever action the Board takes will be proportional to the material irregularity or offence detected in order to ensure the academic integrity and value of all City awards.
-For help and advice on academic integrity please see available resources and services here: Academic Integrity & Misconduct Policy and Guidance

 City Students’ Union will also be running their Study Well campaign, where they work with University departments to provide information and activities to support your academic experience and overall wellbeing.
 You can find further information about this on the SU’s website.